-The Japan Foundation Japanese-Language Institute, Urawa, (“the Institute” hereafter) collects information on users of ‘Minna no Can-do’ website (“the site” hereafter) as necessary in order to smoothly operate site services.
-Information collected is handled carefully within the range of usage purposes.
+The Japan Foundation Japanese-Language Institute, Urawa, (“the Institute” hereafter) collects information on users of the ‘Minna no Can-do’ website (“the site” hereafter) as necessary in order to smoothly operate site services.
+Any information collected is handled carefully within the range of usage purposes.

 Special Notes for the users in the EEA（European Economic Area） member countries.